research

 Over the past 18 years, she has written grants, conducted capital campaigns, developed strategic plans for grant procurement, and assisted individuals and institutions to write winning proposals for various donors.

-One thought on “The Most Important Part of Your NIH Proposal: The Specific Aims Page
+One thought on “The Most Important Part of Your Application: The Specific Aims Page

 Leave a Reply